-Part 3 Technical Summary: Urhan Develonment in Indonesia

-Indonesia is undergoing an unprecedented scale and pace of urban development

-Urban development in Indonesia frequently adopts western approaches that are often inappropriate to the local culture and climate.
+Part 3 Part 3 Technical Summary: Urban Development in Indonesia a) Indonesia is undergoing an unprecedented scale and pace of urban development b) Urban development in Indonesia frequently adopts western approaches that are often inappropriate to the local culture and climate.
 There are lost opportunities to adopt locally-responsive strategies, which are more sustainable.

-4-2.
-BRINGING IT ALL TOGETHER: FORGING NEW WAYS FORWARD FOR CLIMATE-RESPONSIVE URBAN PUBLIC SPACE outcomes.
+2. BRINGING IT ALL TOGETHER: FORGING NEW WAYS FORWARD FOR CLIMATE-RESPONSIVE URBAN PUBLIC SPACE

+The challenges of Indonesia today and in the future regarding climate change adaptation must focus on local preparedness through the establishment of clear strategies, information and measurable outcomes.
 This is achievable only if the tasks and functions of each sector are understood through a spirit of collaboration between different government sectors, agencies, and local communities.
-This project proposes a new typology of public space for the Indonesian context -focussed on people-centred development -addressing climate change through a coordinated and integrated approach.
+This project proposes a new typology of public space for the Indonesian context -focussed on peoplecentred development -addressing climate change through a coordinated and integrated approach.
 This new type of public space will strategically address multiple current issues experienced by local Indonesian communities.
-Current strategies and policies aim to reduce the effect of climate change, minimise impact of development on local environments and prepare communities for future extreme weather events as well as environmental hazards \40\Redefining settlements patterns in Indonesian cities through an integrated and interconnected network of multiple public spaces will improve living conditions and wellbeing for local communities, while proactively tackling urgent issue of climate change.
+Current strategies and policies aim to reduce the effect of climate change, minimise impact of development on local environments and prepare communities for future extreme weather events as well as environmental hazards42Redefining settlements patterns in Indonesian cities through an integrated and interconnected network of multiple public spaces will improve living conditions and wellbeing for local communities, while proactively tackling urgent issue of climate change.
 The aim of this to generate positive momentum that improves environments and ecosystems alongside sustainable urban development.